Client Education Library

 Food Allergies and Inflammatory Bowel Disease (IBD)

 While allergies are fairly uncommon in cats, they can cause vomiting.
-When cats eat a trigger food, inflammation in their gastroentistinal tract may cause them to throw up.
+When cats eat a trigger food, inflammation in their gastrointestinal tract may cause them to throw up.
 Some cats may also experience chronic diarrhea as a result of these conditions.

 Systemic Illnesses